 - Cyanide Pill: After his job was completed, Kuwata absorbed a lethal bottle of unpurified Nebula Gas to dissolve himself and ensure he couldn't be questioned.

-- Go Look at the Distraction: The whole point for Kuwata fighting Build was to distract him long enough for Faust to enact their plan to steal the Pandora's Box.
+- Look Behind You: The whole point for Kuwata fighting Build was to distract him long enough for Faust to enact their plan to steal the Pandora's Box.

 Mirage Smash/Square Smash